keploy/community-blog/clieivyv20hd4yanv9iushxy6.md

 ![Forked repo](https://cdn-images-1.medium.com/max/1200/1*u4W5YqSLSQ3PcWsVFTwUKQ.png align="left")

-After clicking on the **Settings** tab, we can see a **Webhooks** option on the left.
-"Webhooks allow external services to be notified when certain events happen", that makes a lot of sense now that we know what webhooks are all about.
+2. **Access Webhooks:** Go to the repository's settings and select "Webhooks" from the sidebar. "*Webhooks allow external services to be notified when certain events happen*", that makes a lot of sense now that we know what webhooks are all about.
 Now let's add a webhook for our repo, click on the **"Add webhook"** button.

 ![Text](https://cdn-images-1.medium.com/max/1200/1*MzkWxCAEZR0wt3TQhHHzmA.png align="left")

-What should our event that triggers a notification on some external service be?
-We're all familiar with the Github stars, right?
-Let's keep that as our event, so I want a notification anytime someone stars this repo of mine.
+3. **Specify the Event:** Choose the "Stars" event as the trigger.
     We can use a mocking tool to capture a webhook. **Beeceptor** is one such tool which helps us to build a mock API URL in seconds.
 So now let's head to [**Beeceptor**](https://beeceptor.com/).
 Now for our mock subdomain name you can type in anything you want, I'm going to type my name "Sejal" and then click on **Create endpoint**.

 ![Text](https://cdn-images-1.medium.com/max/1200/1*bCuM8mYpv5vRJRmO7c-FFg.png align="left")